Pinouf42/LiveTwitcher/README.md

 - Start a stream with a different quality (right click on button)
 - Always show this window on top
 - Show/Hide livestreamer window
+-
+There is actually no installer, just copy the program in a folder (with DLLs and resources) and start it.
+I personnally made a shortcut into the "Start" folder in the startmenu to automatically launch it at startup.

 Thanks for your interest.